-The actual weight a patient will lose after the procedure is dependent on several factors.
+The actual weight a patient will lose after a bariatric weight loss surgical procedure is dependent on several factors.
 These include:

 - Patient's age

 - Weight before surgery